Delicious Southern food in Gatlinburg

 Paula Deen's Family Kitchen

-The Island, Pigeon Forge $$ Family style
+The Island, Pigeon Forge $$ Family style, All you can eat

 Southern